Introducing Tales of Tribute AI Competition

 \section{Competition Framework}

 We present Scripts of Tribute (SoT), a Tales of Tribute Simulator written in .Net C\#.
+To simplify the setup process, a Dockerfile has been added to the game engine repository.
+The environment created with this Dockerfile is consistent with the one used during the competition.
 In this Section, we provide a brief overview of the framework and how to implement agents in it.
-For more information, please refer to the competition webpage and the thesis \cite{Budzki2023ImplementingTalesOfTribute}.
+For more information, please refer to the competition webpage\footnote{\url{https://github.com/ScriptsOfTribute}} and the thesis \cite{Budzki2023ImplementingTalesOfTribute}.